eclipse-imagen/imagen/docs/guide/jiffle/index.md

 When a Jiffle script is executed, any calls to coordinate functions such as *x()* (which returns the X ordinate of the current processing position) or *width()* (which returns the width of the processing area) return values in *world units*.
-When reading a value from a source image, or writing a value to a destination image, Jiffle converts the position from *world coordinates* to a pixel lcoation using the **CoordinateTransform** associated with the image.
+When reading a value from a source image, or writing a value to a destination image, Jiffle converts the position from *world coordinates* to a pixel location using the **CoordinateTransform** associated with the image.

 Note that CoordinateTransforms are run-time objects.
 You don't need to worry about the transforms in the script itself.
 Instead, you write the script using whatever coordinate system is most appropriate for the application, then provide the